thezoob/DopeToolsCollection/DopeTween/README.md

 	- An AnimationCurve stores a collection of Keyframes that can be evaluated over time.

  4. How do I use it?
-	- In the FuzzyFinder type in "DopeCurves" and add the unit to your Graph (Macro).
+	- In the FuzzyFinder type in "DopeTween" and add the unit to your Graph (Macro).
 	- It's a good idea to cache (Set) the Curves you need as Variables in a Start Method and call (Get) the Variable later on in your project.
 	- Please refer the Demo scene for use cases.